 The Pediatric Medical Psychology Program provides a wide range of assessment and treatment services for children with learning, behavior, psychosocial and medical problems.
 Learn more about the services we provide, our research, our training opportunities, our expert team of faculty and staff, as well as some helpful web links for patients and families.

-TO MAKE AN APPOINTMENT: For an initial appointment or for more information, call our patient coordinator at 410-955-5335.
+For an initial appointment or for more information, call our patient coordinator at 410-955-5335.

 Psychological Assessment Services

 Many children are experiencing learning, behavioral or emotional problems that are difficult to understand and treat.
 The Pediatric Medical Psychology program offers assessment services to help parents, teachers and mental health providers clarify the factors that contribute to the educational and psychological problems of young people.
 The assessment approach uses state-of-the-art assessment instruments to provide an objective appraisal of a child’s cognitive, neuropsychological, academic, personality and psychiatric characteristics.
 The assessments will help in the diagnosis of learning disabilities, psychiatric disorders, developmental disabilities and neurological problems; however, the assessment process will also lead to recommendations that include the most appropriate evidence-based treatments.